cacodemonkey/ProjectUniversum/README.md

 Simply install with Wabbajack.
 It should only take a few minutes.
 The game is ready to play once loaded.
+## Profiles
+You can switch to the Lite profile if you don't want to use SFSE mods.
 ## Configuration
 Many included mods have added Gameplay Options which can be adjusted to your preferences.
 All of them can freely be used, no specific set of configurations is required by the list.